realazthat/snipinator/README.md

 ## Release Process

 1. Bump the version in setup.py, following semantic versioning principles.
+2. Change any reference to the old version (or tag) in the README.md to the new version.
-2. Commit changes: Commit these changes with a message like "Prepare release X.Y.Z".
+3. Commit changes: Commit these changes with a message like "Prepare release X.Y.Z".
-3. Tag the release: Create a git tag for the release with `git tag -a vX.Y.Z -m "Version X.Y.Z"`.
+4. Tag the release: Create a git tag for the release with `git tag -a vX.Y.Z -m "Version X.Y.Z"`.
-4. Push to GitHub: Push the commit and tags to GitHub with `git push` and `git push --tags`.
+5. Push to GitHub: Push the commit and tags to GitHub with `git push` and `git push --tags`.
-5. Publish to PyPI: Publish the release to PyPI with `bash scripts/deploy-to-pypi.sh`.
+6. Publish to PyPI: Publish the release to PyPI with `bash scripts/deploy-to-pypi.sh`.